Professor Ruth Irwin - Head of School of Education

 It contributes to the development of a world class education system in Scotland through excellence in teaching, research, and innovation.

-The work of the School is centred on initial teacher education, adult and community education and the continuing professional development of teachers and related professionals.
+Covering initial teacher education, adult and community education and the continuing professional development of teachers and related professionals, Education continues to receive significant government funding influencing policy and informing practice across Scotland and further afield.
 A wide range of undergraduate and postgraduate programmes are offered which take account of national policies and priorities, and are flagship programmes in terms of innovative pedagogies and often involving technology-enhanced learning.